abwildan/abwildan.github.io/content/tech/torrent.md

 ---
-title: "Torrenting: P2P Network Through BitTorrent Protocol for Distributing and Downloading File(s)"
+title: "Torrenting: P2P Network Through BitTorrent Protocol for Distributing and Downloading Files (ft. qbittorrent)"
 date: 2026-04-22T17:31:31+07:00
 lastmod: 2026-04-25
 draft: false
-summary: "Have you ever heard of Torrent?
-Or perhaps you have used it for downloading big files?
-Once you understand how torrent works profoundly, not only can you utilize it better, but also your understanding regarding how internet actually works will shift."
+summary: "Once you understand how torrent works profoundly, not only can you utilize it better, but also your understanding regarding how internet actually works will shift."
 tags: ["torrent", "bittorrent", "p2p", "qbittorrent", "transmisision", "rtorrent"]
 categories: "torrent"
 ---